How to use Retin-A

 Never forget the sunscreen

 Retinoids make your skin more sensitive to the sun so slathering on the SPF during the day, even though you use Retin -A at night, is non negotiable.
-You can find some great sunscreens for dark skin here.

 Give the skin an “actives” break the next day

 This is anecdotal, based on my experience.
 If I use any of my other actives (currently BHA, alpha arbutin, Vitamin C) the day after using Retin-A, my skin is overexfoliated.